redrum-llik/teamcity-documentation/topics/kotlin-script.md

 <td>

-Select a compiler version: use the bundled or default version, or enter a path to the compiler, relative to the [build checkout directory](build-checkout-directory.md).
+Select a compiler version: use the bundled or default version, or enter a custom path to the compiler, relative to the [build checkout directory](build-checkout-directory.md).

 </td>